-A market participant that relies on this exemption must file an information report (in the form of Appendix B to BCI 32-513) with the Commission within 10 days of relying on this exemption.
+A market participant that relies on this exemption must file an information report with the Commission within 10 days of relying on this exemption.
 Where a market participant has previously filed an information report pursuant to this exemption and is subsequently relying on this exemption to trade in securities, the market participant is required to update any changes to that previously filed report, within 10 days of relying on this exemption.